MuschPusch/vagrant-aegir/Readme.md

 # vagrant-aegir

-*aegir won't install on the shared NFS module but you can enable it after puppet is run in the Vagrant file* *phpmyadmin should be available at aegir.local/phpmyadmin*
+*phpmyadmin should be available at aegir.local/phpmyadmin*

 ### Install
-1. Make sure you have <a href='https://github.com/dotless-de/vagrant-vbguest'>vagrant-vbguest</a> installed
+1. Make sure you have <a href='https://github.com/dotless-de/vagrant-vbguest'>vagrant-vbguest</a> and <a href='https://github.com/gael-ian/vagrant-bindfs'>vagrant-bindfs</a> installed
 2. Clone this repo and run `$ vagrant up` to trigger the vagrant + puppet install
 3. Enable NFS in the vagrant file by commenting out `disabled: true,`
 4. Enable the following code in `puppet/manifests/node.pp` to install a Drupal platform